 Contaminates include rain and agricultural runoff, animal excrements, and faulty septic systems.
-Water is tested for E. coli from 16 public beaches throughout the summer and the results are posted below and on Twitter and Facebook.
+Water is tested for E. coli from beaches throughout the summer and the results are posted below.

 Steps to Prevent Recreational Water Illnesses

 - Do not swallow lake water and avoid getting water in your mouth.

 - Wash your hands with soap and water before eating.

 - Take your kids on bathroom breaks and be sure young children wear clean swim diapers.

 - Do not swim when you are sick.
 You can spread germs in the water and make other people sick.

 - Do not swim in water that appears murky, smells foul or looks polluted in any way.

 - Do not feed seagulls.

 Frequently Asked Questions